-Harry Redknapp's representatives have confirmed that the former Tottenham boss has been contacted by QPR about their vacant manager's role, with talks set to begin shortly.
+Harry Redknapp's representatives have confirmed that the former Tottenham boss has been contacted by QPR about the vacant manager's role, with talks set to begin shortly.

 The Loftus Road side finally pulled the plug on Hughes on Friday, with the home defeat against fellow relegation candidates Southampton proving to be his last game in charge, and it seems the club have not taken long to act.